Formose Mendy (footballer, born 2001)

-Formose Mendy (born 2 January 2001) is a Senegalese professional footballer who plays as a defender for English club Watford on loan from French side Lorient, and the Senegal national team.
+Formose Mendy (born 2 January 2001) is a Senegalese professional footballer who plays as a defender for club Lorient.

 Club career

-On 1 September 2025, Mendy joined Watford in English EFL Championship on a season-long loan, with an option to buy.
+On 1 September 2025, Mendy joined Watford in the EFL Championship on a season-long loan, with an option to buy.

 International career

 Mendy made his debut for Senegal against Bolivia in September 2022.
 He was non-playing member of Senegal's squad for the 2022 FIFA World Cup in Qatar.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.